“if you aspire to reach others, keep things fresh”

 E-commerce sites obviously know the value of fresh content.
 They are always adding new products.
 But all too often services-based sites seem to overlook this crucial element.

-Blogs for Adding Fresh Content and Info
+Blogs for Adding Fresh Content and to Your Site

 A blog can be a vital addition to your site which allows for a steady stream of fresh, relevant content.
 Furthermore, a blog on your small business website is a great way to showcase your expertise in your industry.
-Meaningful posts can speak volumes about you and your business – keeping folks coming back for more.
+Meaningful posts and topics can speak volumes about you and your business – keeping folks coming back for more.

 Your blog can act as a Content Marketing channel.
 However, a blog is only as good as the consistency and quality of which you post.
 In essence a blog post every 6 months is not likely to do much good.
 And if a blog is the only means you are using to market or promote your site, then frequency matters!